"Journey of Our People"

 Smaller settlements established by offshoot groups popped up along the lake shore from present-day Fond du Lac on the west to Keweenaw Bay on the east, and in the winter moons hunting bands traveled deep into Wisconsin woods to the south.
 Each summer Ojibweg from the whole area as well as from the north shore of Gichigami, came to Mooningwane-kaaning-minis for the Midewiwin ceremonies.

-The Waabanaki Peoples from the Dawn had had finally reached and colonized the promised land and it seemed that the prophecy of the Miigis Grandfathers had been fulfilled...
+The Waabanakiig Peoples from the Dawn had had finally reached and colonized the promised land and it seemed that the prophecy of the Miigis Grandfathers had been fulfilled...

-The Fourth, Fifth, Sixth, and Seven Fire - and the Eight Fire
+The Fourth, Fifth, Sixth, and Seventh Fire - and the Eight Fire

 “Their hearts may be filled with greed for the riches of this land.
 If they are indeed your brothers, let them prove it.
 Do not accept them in total trust.
 You shall know that the face they wear is one of death if the rivers run with poison and fish become unfit to eat.
 You shall know them by these many things.”